 At this point I realized we needed to do more than just scrape with putty knives.
 I was also concerned about using any type of chemical or solvent to remove the wallpaper and possibly risk ruining or staining the wood.
 So I ended up doing an experiment using just water and a spray bottle.

 Spraying on the water and then scraping ended up working great but it became very time consuming and this project ended up turning into my own personal Mt.
 Everest!
 There were nights I didn’t even want to look at the stairs!
 I think in total it took over 3 weeks of off and on work to remove all the wallpaper!
 I am so thankful for my hubby’s sister’s who came to help.
 I would not have been able to get it all done without them!

 We had to get the paper backer very wet in order for it to be scraped off the wood, so I would saturate the wallpaper and let it sit 10 minutes or so and then go back and scrape.

 Below is the progress:

-In order to prep the walls for paint I took our shop vac with the brush attachment and vacuumed the walls.
+In order to prep the walls for paint after all that sanding I took our shop vac with the brush attachment and vacuumed the walls.
 I also wiped them down with a wet cloth in order to try to get all the dust off.

-We first primed the walls with Rust-Oleum Primer and then I chose Behr’s Whisper White for the paint.
-We only ended up applying one coat of paint was applied, but that was actually all that was needed.
+First we applied primer then I chose Behr’s Whisper White for the paint.
+Only one coat of paint was applied, but that was actually all that was needed.
 We were in a bit of a time crunch for the painting of the stairwell because the carpet was being installed the next day!
-We worked into the night with the help of my sister-in-law’s and the hubby who so graciously helped paint even though it is the thing he dislikes doing the most we were able to finish before midnight!
+With the help of my sister-in-law’s and the hubby who so graciously helped paint even though it is the thing he dislikes doing the most we were able to finish before midnight!

 Below is a picture of my hubby “dancing” doing the move he calls the “rototiller” LOL!
 I’ll pretend I don’t know him!